fariasmateuss/community-user-profile/README.md

 ## API

-In this project, there are requests for the following [GitHub](https://docs.github.com/en/rest) REST endpoints.
+In this project, there are requests for the following [GitHub](https://docs.github.com/en/rest) and [DEV Community](https://docs.dev.to/api/) REST endpoints.

 #### `Get a user`